Rosenthal earns 1st save since 2017, Royals beat Tigers 5-3

 TRAINER’S ROOM

-Tigers: OF Cameron Maybin left with an apparent injury after beating out an infield hit in the ninth.
+Tigers: OF Cameron Maybin left after beating out an infield hit in the ninth.
+Manager Ron Gardenhire said Maybin had a strained quad and would go on the injured list.

 UP NEXT